Psychology

 This course focuses on the major forms and causes of behavior defined as deviant or abnormal.
 Diagnostic and therapeutic treatment strategies are examined, as well as the various theories currently used to explain abnormal behavior and mental illness.

 This course focuses on multicultural issues and their influence on individual and group behavior.
 It explores how traditions and social customs shape the development of the individual’s behavior, cognition, motivation, emotion, gender roles, personality, and moral judgments across the lifespan.
 It examines how family, work, religion, language, artistic expressions, rituals, and clothing function as symbols of cultural identity.
 Cross-cultural comparisons of various psychological phenomena are reviewed, documenting similarities and differences across cultures in human behavior in an attempt to search for mediators of these differences.
-Topics of discussion include diversity in an increasingly pluralistic society and intercultural relations among African-Americans, Hispanics, Asian-Americans, Native-Americans and other cultural groups, with the option of focusing on a particular culture on any given semester.
+Topics of discussion include diversity in an increasingly pluralistic society and intercultural relations among African-Americans, Hispanics, Asian-Americans, Native-Americans, and other cultural groups, with the option of focusing on a particular culture in any given semester.

 This course considers individual human behavior in relation to the social environment.
 The power of the situation, other individuals, the social group, and the individual's psychological processes will be examined.
 Emphasized topics include aggression, prejudice and stereotypes, interpersonal attraction, attitudes and attitude change, conformity, group phenomena, gender roles, cultural norms, person perception, and social cognition.